code4romania/monitorizare-vot-ios/README.md

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.MD).

+## Important, before you start

+### Firebase

+This project uses Firebase for event and usage tracking and Crashlytics for crash reports.
+So before you start work on it, you'll need to go to your Firebase console and create an app for this project, then download its `GoogleService-Info.plist` file and copy it to the `Config` folder.

+### CocoaPods

+This project uses CocoaPods for its dependency management, so make sure you install it if you didn't already, then run a `pod install` before you build the project.

 ## Built With

 * Swift